Monks For A Month: College Kids Give Up Talking — And Technology

 Then imagine that the class is super-popular, with students clamoring to get in.

-This scenario fascinates me because, if successful, it would be the polar-opposite situation to the one I wrote about here last month, in which psychology professor Larry Rosen urged his colleagues to give students "tech breaks" to check their cell phones during college classes.
-On this view, traditionally aged college students' brains are not yet fully developed and, thus, highly distractible.
+This scenario fascinates me because, if successful, it would be the polar-opposite situation to the one I wrote about last month, in which psychology professor Larry Rosen urged his colleagues to give students "tech breaks" to check their cellphones during college classes.
+On this view, traditional-age college students' brains are not yet fully developed and, thus, highly distractible.

 Rosen's work, as he describes it in a Psychology Today post, has showed that when observed studying, university students (as well as students in younger grades) "were only able to focus and stay on task for an average of three minutes at a time and nearly all of their distractions came from technology."